 Eligible assets for the Monetary Pool

 Counterparties must provide assets that comply with the Eurosystem's eligibility criteria.
-These criteria
+The assets must:

 - protect against potential defaults